 - 1 tsp salt

 - 1 egg lightly beaten

 For the Lamb Mixture:

 - Preheat the oven to 375 degrees.
-Spray a 9×13 baking dish with cooking spray.
+Spray a 9x13 baking dish with cooking spray.

-- In a large skillet, add olive oil over medium high heat.
-Once hot, add in the lamb, onion and carrots.
+- Heat a large skillet over medium high heat.
+Add the ground lamb, carrots and onions.

 - Cook, crumbling up the lamb for 5-7 minutes or until no longer pink and the onions and carrots have softened.

 - Add in the peas and butter and stir until combined.

 - Sprinkle the flour on top and mix in until everything has a slightly sticky texture.

 - Pour in the Worcestershire sauce, red wine and chicken stock and bring to a simmer.
 Stir frequently until the mixture reduces by half.

 - Transfer the mixture to the prepared baking dish.